 Tazarotene is the first retinoid formulated for psoriasis.
-It is also indicated for oily skin or severe blackhead form of acne, and still pending review for skin rejuvenation: “There is limited evidence that tazarotene and isotretinoin benefit patients with moderate photodamage on the face: both are associated with skin irritation and erythema” (Evidence-Based Medicine, 2004).
+It is also indicated for oily skin or severe blackhead form of acne, and still pending review for skin rejuvenation: “There is limited evidence that tazarotene and isotretinoin benefit patients with moderate photodamage on the face: both are associated with skin irritation and erythema” (Evidence-Based Medicine).

 Tazarotene is a prodrug that is metabolized to tazarotenic acid, its active form, within the skin.
 Though tazarotene binds to all three retinoid receptors, tazarotene activates gene RAR-β and RAR-γ.

-Here’s the thing: All of these are only available by prescription, so if your dermatologist prescribes something other than what I have suggested above, remember to listen to him/her.
+Here’s the thing: All of these are only available by prescription, so if your dermatologist prescribes something other than what I have discussed above, remember to listen to him/her.
 It’s always best to listen to a licensed physician or aesthetician who is viewing your skin in person, particularly if s/he has seen you in the past!